mismayil/daily-arxiv-digest/README.md

 # Keywords to search.
 These keywords are only used to create labels for the github issue.
 Use the advanced search https://arxiv.org/search/advanced to set your keywords.
 KEYWORD_LIST = ["changeme"]

+# Slack channel id to send a notification message about the github issue.
+Set to None if you dont to set it up
+SLACK_CHANNEL_ID = "changeme"
 ```

 #### 3. Adjust schedule